Top 45 Scholarships in Europe for International Students

 University of Maastricht High Potential Scholarships (Netherlands)

 Maastricht University (UM) aims to further strengthen its position as a leading European university offering high-quality education with an international orientation.
 To this end, scholarships are made available by the UM Scholarship Fund with the aim of encouraging talented students from outside the EEA to follow a master’s programme at UM.
-These scholarships are fully-funded scholarships which includes tuition fee, living expenses, visa costs, and insurance.
+The scholarships include tuition fee, living expenses, visa costs, and insurance.

 Radboud University Scholarship Programme (Netherlands)